optskug/docs/README.md

 ### 🟢 Successfully running openpilot

-These cars can run openpilot but are not listed on https://comma.ai/vehicles or [CARS.md](https://github.com/commaai/openpilot/blob/master/docs/CARS.md) because Comma AI (the company) understandably doesn't want to own the security key hacking process.
+These cars can run openpilot but are not listed on https://comma.ai/vehicles or [CARS.md](https://github.com/commaai/openpilot/blob/master/docs/CARS.md) because comma.ai (the company) understandably doesn't want to own the security key hacking process.
 Follow the [Setup Guide](#setup-guide) below and you'll have it working.

 * 2021-2023 RAV4 Prime
   * Upstreamed into openpilot's master branch.